The Best Restaurants in Putney | 6 Excellent Places To Try

 Blades

-A warm-hearted, unpretentious neighbourhood spot that fits into Putney’s knack for laid back, authentic, and rural cooking.
-The wood-panelled space looks like it hasn’t been changed in years; the centrepiece of which is the huge grill, on which they cook most of their Italian menu.
+A warm-hearted, unpretentious neighbourhood Italian that serves up laid back, authentic, and rustic cooking.
+Blades has been here in Putney since 1977, and the charmingly old-school wood-panelled space has barely changed since then.
+The centrepiece of the restaurant is the huge grill, on which the team cook most of their Italian menu.
 It sees a lot of action over the course of an evening, allowing you to sit back and watch the chefs cook up Italian sausage, swordfish, seabass, and steak before bringing it to your table.
 Alongside the grilled options there’s plenty of pasta, and of course antipasti – best enjoyed on the little street-side tables out front.

 Putney Pies